ukhov79/NES-gamepads-to-PS2/README.md

 - [X] Code and test Keyboard repiter
 - [X] Code MVP with hardcoded keys
 - [X] Test for two NES Gamepads
-- [X] Rewrite source code to eliminate key-repeat bugs
+- [ ] Rewrite source code to eliminate key-repeat bugs (rare, but annoying)
 - [ ] Add NES class with buffer
 - [ ] Rewrite code for keyboard libs (not optimal, it should be one lib)
 - [X] Add good key handling for NES Joystick (simultaneous pressing)